mezmo/mezmo-mcp/README.md

 This forces the client to establish a fresh connection to the Mezmo MCP backend.

+### 3. 401/403 authentication errors

+- Verify the `Authorization` header is present and formatted as `Bearer <SERVICE KEY>`.
+- If using `npx mcp-remote`, prefer the environment variable approach to avoid splitting the header.
+- Regenerate your Service Key in Mezmo and try again if issues persist.

 ---

 ## Next Steps

 Once your client is configured you can immediately run natural-language commands such as

+- `analyze my logs from the last 30 minutes and determine root cause for any issues that you find`
 - `list all my pipelines`
 - `show me details for pipeline <pipeline title>`
 - `export error logs from the last 30 minutes for app "my-app-frontend"`
-- `analyze my <app name> error logs with the query “tag:prod” from the last 30 minutes and determine root cause`

 Enjoy streamlined observability with Mezmo + AI! 🎉